 Season and dressing manufacturers are vulnerable to being subjected to recalls due to a combination of factors such as mislabeling, allergen disclosure, and foodborne illness concerns.
 In the event of a total product recall, a manufacturer must trace the source of the violation to determine its extent to other packages and limit the amount of inventory that must be removed from distribution.
 Comprehensive downstream traceability delivered by Sage X3enables you to track recalled products to their inventory lot, processing batch and raw materials used for production.

 Ensuring compliance with food and beverage regulations for seasoning and dressing manufacturing requires being able to deliver visibility into supply chain operations on-demand.
-Calling upon processing data with the Enterprise Management Food & Beverage bundle’s native traceability allows you to scrutinize your practices more closely to identify gaps and prevent adulterated or mislabeled final products.
+Calling upon processing data with the Sage X3 Food & Beverage bundle’s native traceability allows you to scrutinize your practices more closely to identify gaps and prevent adulterated or mislabeled final products.
 Comprehensive insight enables potential violations to be rectified before any damage becomes extensive.